Writers in areas of

 I write on authenticity and comedies on authenticity.

-Apart from that – I had about 25 pieces published in relatively small circulation magazines (variously for discussion groups, poetry clubs and therapy organisations) in London.
-Also round another 10 articles or so on 2 of my websites – in the area of therapy and therapeutic communities on one website – and Dorset in the 1940’s on another website – and to which I’m continually adding to – and which can be seen on the Internet.
+Apart from that – I had about 25 pieces published in relatively small circulation magazines (variously for discussion groups, poetry clubs and therapy organisations – in London).
+Also around another 10 articles or so on some of my websites – in the area of therapy – and also a brief historical account of early alternative therapeutic communities in London on another website – and stories of Dorset on another website – and to which I’m continually adding to – and which can be seen on the Internet.

 Don’t let my background here put you off – literally anything will do – although some people might relate to my topics.

 When I was 17, long time back now, I was over the moon to find myself fortuitously the winner of the Bournemouth College Open Poetry competition for Bournemouth and Poole.
+I was so surprised – I had never expected to win it!
 I found in writing poetry – that it facilitates in its free expression what would be very difficult, if not quite impossible to convey in ordinary narrative.

 Sometimes a mixture – of poetry and narrative as it were – can facilitate better what one wants to convey…